 For example, this product can be used to bill data transfer in gigabytes, cloud computing in CPU hours, or the number of API calls in a SaaS product.

-This type of product can be included in subscriptions and usage is measured using events representing specific occurrences or happenings and optionally containing metadata, which will be aggregated (counted, summed, etc) during a specific period relevant to the product.
+This type of product is related to usage data measured using events representing specific occurrences or happenings that needs to be billed during a specific period.
 Detailed usage reports are also provided, making billing transparent and providing clarity on how charges are calculated.

 Pricing models